-Being a wedding calligrapher and being my own proxy wedding planner last year taught me a thing or two about organizing a wedding guest list spreadsheet!
+Being a wedding calligrapher (well, that and being my own proxy wedding planner when we got married) taught me a thing or two about organizing a wedding guest list spreadsheet.

 Here’s your guide to creating your own wedding Excel template — orrrrr a guide to just using my free wedding guest list template as your own. 🙂

 You may also be interested in: My Sales Call Workflow